nicrip/Lubell/README.md

 ## Examples

-* `pps_chirp` - plays a hard-coded WAV file a configurable amount of time after a PPS trigger.
+* `pps_chirp` - plays a hard-coded WAV file (chirp1.wav) a configurable amount of time (through delay.txt) after a PPS trigger.
+The code should adjust for the (file-dependent) time required to seek and load the waveform.
+* `pps_chirp_select` - plays a hard-coded WAV file (chirp1.wav - chirp5.wav), selectable through analog pins 1-5, a configurable amount of time (through delay.txt)  after a PPS trigger.
 The code should adjust for the (file-dependent) time required to seek and load the waveform.